 Most UT String Project students are full-time students, taking both Saturday classes and private lessons with our faculty.
 We also enroll students with Saturday-only status when they already have a private lesson teacher who is not on our faculty.
 You will have the opportunity on your application to specify which status you expect to enroll for, but this can be changed later.
 All String Project students, including Saturday-only students, must take private lessons either from our faculty or from an outside teacher.

-The String Project currently maintains a waiting list of over 700 students, which in some cases represents several years’ wait time.
-For this reason, we maintain a Referral List of teachers in the Austin area (available upon request from the office) to facilitate your starting your child’s musical education as quickly as possible.
+We maintain a Referral List of teachers in the Austin area (available upon request from the office) to facilitate your starting your child’s musical education as quickly as possible.
 This list is hardly an exhaustive list of teachers in the Austin area, and inclusion on the list does not constitute the String Project’s endorsement; rather, the list is a tool to help parents start looking.
 Teachers, if you would like to be included on the referral list, please contact us.

 To view links on this page you may need to download Acrobat Reader.